liferay/liferay-docs/devGuide/en/chapters/09-themes-and-layouts.markdown

 or we can use both `day.css` and `night.css` to specify each scheme.
 Let's use the latter option here, creating both files to define our color schemes.

-Place the following lines at the bottom of your `custom.css` file:
+Place the following lines at the bottom of your `docroot/css/custom.css` file:

     @import url(color_schemes/day.css);
     @import url(color_schemes/night.css);